Oneflow-Inc/oneflow-documentation/en/docs/parallelism/04_2d-sbp.md

 ## An Example of Using 2D SBP

 In this section, we are going to use a simple example to demonstrate how to conduct distributed training using 2D SBP.
 Same as the example above, assume that there is a $2 \times 2$ device array.
 Given that readers may not have multiple GPU devices at present, we will use **CPU** to simulate the case of $2 \times 2$ device array.
-And adopt the "Data Parallelism" strategy introduced in [COMMON DISTRIBUTED PARALLEL STRATEGY](./01_introduction.md), i.e. the data is splitted, while the model parameters on each device are complete and consistent.
+We adopt the parallelism strategy `(broadcast, split(0))` in the above figure to the input tensor.

 First of all, import the dependencies:
 ```python